-Finally a good pre-hospital care and emergency system is important in case of a road crash to shorten the crucial time between the occurrence of the crash to the arrival of rescue teams or at a health clinic, thereby reducing the risk of fatal or serious injuries.
+Finally, good pre-hospital care and emergency systems are important in case of a road crash to shorten the crucial time between the occurrence of the crash, the arrival of rescue teams, and arrival to a health clinic, thereby reducing the risk of serious or fatal injuries.

 Enforcement of helmet wearing and protective clothing for both riders and passengers will reduce the level of injury.
 Proper training in ways to avoid collision can also help reduce the chance of loss of control.
 Planning for motorbikes by maintaining roads, lowering the speed, and providing separation from other traffic also need to be addressed - in particular for urban areas where most motorcycle crashes happen.